skyylex/skyylex.github.io/_posts/2018-06-27-metamacros.md

         metamacro_concat(metamacro_at, N)(__VA_ARGS__)
 ```

-The description says that N should be numerical from 0 to 20, and the rest of arguments will be used as a source of subscripting.
+The description says that N should be numerical from 0 to 20, and the rest of the arguments will be used as a source of value.
 For example: `metamacro_at(2, a, b, c)`,  will produce => c.
 How does it work?
-Here we see another interesting thing - macro could be reused inside another macro.
-And this is great way to build something advanced.
-Back to the example, as we know `metamacro_concat` connects 2 provided arguments, and as a result macro will be =>
+Here we see another interesting thing - a macro could be reused inside another macro.
+And this is a great way to build something advanced.
+Back to the example, as we know `metamacro_concat` connects 2 provided arguments, and as a result, the macro will be =>

 ```
 metamacro_atN(__VA_ARGS__)